thingsat/lr1120_mikrobus/README.md

 # Semtech LR1120 Mikrobus Board

-## TODOLIST
+This project is being developed at the Université Grenoble-Alpes by Dante Regiani Freitas.
+The objective is to adapt the Semtech LR1120 board to the Mikrobus format.

-* [ ] define the size of the board according to the Mikrobus specifications.
+It will be done by April 5th.